Residential Junk Removal

 What Neighborhoods Do We Serve Throughout Acton, MA?

-- North Acton: Newer developments with wide driveways and cul-de-sacs allow for easier truck access and curbside placement.
-Residents should check HOA rules for bulk item placement and advance notification requirements.
+• North Acton: Newer developments with wide driveways and cul-de-sacs allow for easier access and curbside placement of bulky items.
+HOA approval may be required for visible curbside storage.